top of page

 In my text sculptures I draw inspiration from both platonic and romantic relationships in my life.
 I respond to how it feels to be LGBTQIA+ in Northern Ireland today.
 Certain themes have sometimes been politically driven because of this.
 In my work I have attempted to make a statement about such topics as marriage equality and the patriarchal societal system.

-I am fascinated by the origins of words, double meanings, and homophones.
+I am fascinated by the origins and etymology of words, double meanings, and homophones.
 In my sculptures I try to harness this fascination, creating letters, forming words that change when looked at from an alternative direction; for there is always another way to look at things.
 My practice considers conceptual themes, investigating gender, sexuality, human emotion, and religion.

 A common theme in all areas of my practice, has been a promotion of mental health awareness.
 This stems from but is not exclusively linked to, my LGBTQIA+ experience in NI.
-From mid-2019 to present, I have been creating a body of work consisting of “Notes to Self” placards, which attempt to promote positivity at their core.
+From 2018 to present, I have been creating a body of work consisting of “Notes to Self” placards, which attempt to promote positivity at their core.

 bottom of page